 District 31: John Carter represents district 31.
-He is against efforts to address climate change, and promotes false conspiracy theories designed to discredit climate science.
+He has stood against proposals to regulate emissions to address climate change, and has promoted misinformation to discredit climate science.
 Recently he says he supports the "all-of-the-above" approach.

 District 33: Marc Veasey represents district 33 with a better-than-average record on voting with the environment.
 He has supported efforts to address climate change, but has also supported legislation that favored oil over the environment.

 District 34: Filemon Vela represents district 34.
 We could not find any explanations on his position on climate change.
 He votes better than average on the environment, and has voted in support of efforts to address climate change.

 is the representative for district 35.
 He supports clean energy and is in favor of efforts to address climate change.

 As an active member of the House Sustainable Energy and Environment Coalition and the Safe Climate Caucus, I strongly oppose President Trump’s disastrous choice to withdraw from the Paris Climate Agreement.
 He abandons American families to the growing harm of climate change and surrenders leadership on renewable energy to foreign competitors, like China and Germany. - Lloyd Doggett

 District 36: Brian Babin represents district 36.
 He has stood against the environment when voting in Congress.
 He has been against measures to address climate change with regulation, and supported Trump's decision to exit the Paris agreement on climate.